rcarmo/raspi-cluster/README.md

 ### List of packages involved so far:

+* [Docker][do], which ships with Ubuntu 14.04 and makes it a lot easier to build and tear down environments
+* [OpenVSwitch][ovs], which I'm using for playing around with network topologies
 * [Jupyter][jy], which provides me with a nice web front-end and basic Python parallel computing.
 * [Spark][spark], which has mostly replaced [Disco][dp] for map/reduce jobs.
 * [Dash](https://github.com/rcarmo/dash), a real-time status dashboard (rewritten in [Go][golang], available under the `dashboard` folder here, and still being worked on)